ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

 <details>
   <summary style="font-weight: bold; cursor: pointer;">Causally-Informed POMDP Planning for Robots Under Confounded Decision-Making</summary>
   <div id="car-despot" markdown="1">
-  I proposed and developed **CAR-DESPOT**, a novel structural causal model (SCM) based online POMDP robot planner that achieves better task-level planning and policy execution performance by addressing issues of confounding in the robot decision making process, using causal modelling and causal Bayesian inference to eliminate confounding errors.
+  I proposed and developed **CAR-DESPOT**, a novel structural causal model (SCM) based online POMDP robot planner that achieves better task-level planning and policy execution performance by addressing issues of confounding in the robot decision-making process, using causal modelling and causal Bayesian inference to eliminate confounding errors.
 I also proposed a stochastic variational inference (SVI) based method to learn offline the parameterisation of the causal system transition model, used for planning, from ground truth model data.
 I developed both methods in the [Pyro probabilistic programming language](https://pyro.ai), built on PyTorch.
 I successfully validated the methods on a toy problem with an unobserved confounder: demonstrated the learned causal model is highly accurate, and the proposed planning method is more robust to confounding and produces overall higher performing policies than the baseline method.

   IROS 2023 conference paper: [\[arXiv paper\]](https://arxiv.org/abs/2304.06848) [\[conference listing\]](https://events.infovaya.com/presentation?id=104849).

   I also gave an invited talk on causality for confounded POMDP planning problems for robotics at the [IROS 2023 Causality for Robotics workshop](https://sites.google.com/view/iros23-causal-robots).
+  <br><br>
   </div>
 </details>